Meet Therapist Marybeth Albence

 Resident in Counseling

 Whether it is a recent life transition, ongoing hurdles or patterns of behavior you feel you have suffered throughout your life, or something that just doesn’t feel right in terms of confidence, stress, relationships, life satisfaction, etc., there is no problem too great or small for us to explore.
 I strongly believe that human behavior is not random and that we are always doing our best with the knowledge and resources we have available.
 If you are inclined to break free from patterns of behavior that no longer serve you and to gain insight and skills that can help you create the quality of life you deserve, come explore with me.
-Therapy can include individual, couples, or family work, as well as consultation with parents and health providers.
-I specialize in ages 13-17 and adults.
-My focuses include life transitions, anxiety/depression, trauma and abuse, control, shame/guilt, addiction, marital conflict, family conflict, parenting, eating disorder, self-esteem, personality, and emotional difficulty.
+Therapy can include individual therapy, as well as consultation with parents, spouses, and healthcare providers.
+I work with clients ages 14+.
+My focuses include life transitions, stress, anxiety/depression, trauma, shame/guilt, addiction, self-esteem, personality, and emotional difficulty.

 Meet Therapist Dominique Danquah